LunaeQuinx/github-rpg/README.md

 🧙‍♂️ Author
 Built by LunaeQuinx.

-If you like this project, consider giving it a ⭐ on GitHub and sharing your generated card on LinkedIn/X!
+If you like this project, consider giving it a ⭐ on GitHub and sharing your generated card on LinkedIn! www.linkedin.com/in/syfqhmdni